-It doesn’t mean you’ll never meet this person.
+It doesn’t mean you’ll never meet the right person.
 But when you do, you’ll appreciate them all the more.
 And maybe that’s the point.

 Actions to take: Keep an open mind when you’re meeting new people, but don’t be in a hurry to settle or to get to the next level with someone who’s “good enough for now.”
 Spend time every day on your personal growth, so when you do meet this person, you’ll be the kind of person you’d want for them.

 14. You Travel a Lot

 Do you spend less time in your home than in hotels across the country or worldwide?
 Are you unable to have a pet because you’re never home?
 Have you considered turning it into an Airbnb so it doesn’t sit empty all the time?